Dovakiin0/proshore-assessment/README.md

 - Nodejs
 - Google Chrome (for Selenium driver to work)

-Then navigate into each of the services and rename .env.example and put in your database details.
+Then navigate into each of the services and rename .env.example to .env and put in your database details.
 Then use the following command to run the app locally.

 ```bash